4 TOEFL Study Guides to Help You Map the Road Ahead

 Use your study materials from Month 2 to get topics for discussion for Integrated Speaking.
 On the other hand, Independent Speaking is all about giving your opinion on a variety of subjects, so you may discuss anything you like.

 Remember to time your responses.
 Recording some may be helpful too, especially if you are studying by yourself.

 In the past five months, you have worked hard to understand the structure of the test, revise what you currently know and refresh your grasp on grammar.
 You also went through each section of the test month by month, developing the necessary skills to get a high score on each.

 The focus of your last month before TOEFL is pooling all of these skills together and making every study session into a mini-test.

 Practice a little bit of speaking, listening, reading and writing every lesson.
 The easiest way to do it is to center every session around a piece of academic or technical writing, like in Month 2.
 Discuss the themes expressed in the text (orally and in writing), ask yourself questions, work on summarizing the texts.
-Get listening practice by finding relevant videos on FluentU or YouTube.
+Get listening practice by finding relevant videos on YouTube.

 1 Month Before TOEFL

 One month is a really short time for a test as complex as the TOEFL, so you should be in “express” mode and try to study at least four times a week to be well-prepared.